holoviz/holoviz/doc/heps/hep2.md

     - **Must** be defined based on this approach (see the Appendix for more details):

       1. Start by emitting a `DeprecationWarning`, to inform Library Developers, and some Data Analysts.
-      2. After 12 months, upgrade to a `FutureWarning`, to inform all users.
+      2. After a few months, upgrade to a `FutureWarning`, to inform all users.

       Exceptions are allowed but should in practice be very rare: